Superconductivity studied by solving ab initio low-energy effective Hamiltonians for carrier doped CaCuO$_2$, Bi$_2$Sr$_2$CuO$_6$, Bi$_2$Sr$_2$CaCu$_2$O$_8$, and HgBa$_2$CuO$_4$: Ab initio results

 After taking the size extrapolation to the thermodynamic limit, we show the $\delta$ dependence of the order parameter $F_{\rm SC}^{\infty}$ calculated from Eq.(\ref{eq:FSC}) and $\bar{P}_{d}^{\infty} = \lim_{L\to\infty}\bar{P}_{d}(L)$ in Fig.~\ref{fig:CaCuOPdd} and the numerical values in Table \ref{tab:pdsum}.
 This shows a rapid increase of $F_{\rm SC}^{\infty}$ from 0 at $\delta=0$ up to $\delta\sim 0.05$ as a function of $\delta$ followed by a plateau around $0.05\leq\delta \leq 0.1$ and monotonic decrease with further increasing $\delta$ above around 0.1 in the thermodynamic limit.

-The dome structure ubiquitously observed for $T_{c} $ in the cuprates is qualitatively similar to the $\delta$ dependence in $F_{\rm SC}^{\infty}$, but the peak for $F_{\rm SC}^{\infty}$ is located at somewhat lower $\delta\sim 0.05$ than the case of experimental $T_{c} $, where the optimum $\delta$ is observed to be $\delta \sim 0.12$~\cite{hiroi1993}.
-However, the monotonic decrease of $F_{\rm SC}^{\infty}$ with increasing $\delta$ for $\delta \ge 0.1$ is consistent with the universal trend of $\delta$ dependence of the SC gap identified from the angle-resolved photoemission spectra (ARPES) and the scanning tunnelling microscope (STM) of the cuprates in general~\cite{Tanaka2006,Alldredge2008}, though the SC gap in the experimental estimate contains an ambiguity associated with the contribution from the pseudogap.
+The dome structure ubiquitously observed for $T_{c} $ in the cuprates is qualitatively similar to the $\delta$ dependence in $F_{\rm SC}^{\infty}$, but the peak for $F_{\rm SC}^{\infty}$ is located at somewhat lower $\delta\sim 0.05$ than the case of experimental $T_{c} $, where the optimum $\delta$ is observed to be $\delta \sim 0.12$~\cite{hiroi1993}.{We will discuss this discrepancy in Sec.~\ref{sec:discussion}.} However, the monotonic decrease of $F_{\rm SC}^{\infty}$ with increasing $\delta$ for $\delta \ge 0.1$ is consistent with the universal trend of $\delta$ dependence of the SC gap identified from the angle-resolved photoemission spectra (ARPES) and the scanning tunneling microscope (STM) of the cuprates in general~\cite{Tanaka2006,Alldredge2008}, though the SC gap in the experimental estimate contains an ambiguity associated with the contribution from the pseudogap.

 In the mean-field picture, the SC gap is the product of the order parameter $F_{\rm SC}^{\infty}$ and the effective attractive interaction.
 If we consider the experimentally observed maximum gap $\sim 50$~meV~\cite{Tanaka2006,Alldredge2008} and $F_{\rm SC}^{\infty}\sim 0.13$, the characteristic scale of attractive interaction is as large as $\sim 0.4$ eV.
 This imposes a constraint on theories for the SC mechanism.